About

 Industry Forecast

-Overall wage and salary employment in food manufacturing is expected to increase by 4 percent over the 2004-14 period, compared with 14 percent employment growth projected for the entire economy.
-Despite the rising demand for manufactured food products by a growing population, automation and increasing productivity are limiting employment growth.
-Nevertheless, numerous job openings will arise in many segments of food manufacturing, as experienced workers transfer to other industries or retire or leave the labor force for other reasons.
+Overall wage and salary employment in food manufacturing is expected to experience no change over the 2008-18 period, compared with 11 percent employment growth projected for the entire economy.
+Despite the rising demand for manufactured food products by a growing population, automation and increasing productivity are limiting employment growth in most industry segments.
+Nevertheless, numerous job openings will arise within food manufacturing, as experienced workers transfer to other industries or retire or leave the labor force for other reasons.

-Unlike many other industries, food manufacturing is not highly sensitive to economic conditions.
-Even during periods of recession, the demand for food is likely to remain relatively stable.
+Unlike many other industries, food manufacturing is not as sensitive to economic conditions as other industries.
+Even during periods of recession, the demand for food is likely to remain relatively stable and the demand for processed food may even increase.
+While factors such as animal diseases, currency fluctuations, adverse weather, and changing trade agreements often affect short-term availability of various food products, long-term availability will remain steady.

 Related Degree Fields